liang53/movie/README.md

 ## About the Application

-### Task
+### Goal
-* Create a full-stack application with a backend that communicates with the movie API.
+* Create a full-stack application with a backend that communicates with the movie API
-* The front-end should be intuitive to use.
-Accompany your code with a full test suite.
+* Includes testing
-* Deploy your site to a web host (e.g. on Amazon EC2, Heroku, Netlify, Google AppEngine, etc.).
+* Site Deployed to Heroku (Amazon EC2, Heroku, Netlify, Google AppEngine, etc.)

-#### Optional
+#### Additional tasks to be worked on
 * Include movies.
 * Attach reviews to each show.
 * When a user searches an actor or actress, display their biography first.